Strange Things in Chatham

 Some more information can be found in this thread on the Google Earth Community site

-As if that's not enough, there's more "strange stuff" in Gillingham.
+As if all that's not enough, there's more "strange stuff" in Gillingham.

 Behind the poster in the panoramic picture above, there is a pair of steel doors which open on to the pavement.
 I didn't know what was kept behind them as the doors have always been padlocked whenever I've gone past.
-In November 2004 I received an e-mail from someone who lives on Mount Pleasant (the road above the Mystery Tunnel) who said that it's where the man who puts up the posters keeps his equipment, so that's that mystery solved!
+In November 2004 I received an e-mail from someone who lives on Mount Pleasant (the road above the Mystery Tunnel) who said that it's where the man who puts up the posters keeps his equipment.
+That didn't explain what it was originally for, after all it's quite well built for just a storage cupboard.
+With a little further digging I found that it may have initially been used by the Chatham Traction Company to store a bank locomotive to help trams up Chatham Hill in poor weather.
+It's possible though that the bank locomotive was stored in the bricked-up mystery tunnel further up the hill.

 In June 2005 I received an email from Dave, who used to play in the Mystery Tunnel.
 He's kindly allowed me to quote him on my site, so here's what he said about the tunnels at the bottom of Chatham Hill: